TomorrowJW/SPP-SCL/README.md

 1. Training Configuration:

-    + After you download dataset, just run `train.py` to train our model.
+    + After you download the dataset, just run `train.py` to train our model.

-1. Testing and Evaluting Configuration:
+1. Testing and Evaluating Configuration:

-    + After you download all the trained weights, just run `test.py` to perform prediction.
+    + After you download all the trained weights, just run `test.py` to perform a prediction.
     + Note: Since the previous server was accidentally cleaned up, we retrained the model on other machines.
 The latest results are in the results.txt file, and these results are even better than those reported in the paper.

 Note:  If you have difficulty accessing Baidu Drive, please contact us for alternative download links.

 ## 4. Citation

-Please cite our paper if you find the work useful, thanks!
+Please cite our paper if you find the work useful.
+Thanks!

 	@article{SPP-SCL,
 	  title={SPP-SCL: Semi-Push-Pull Supervised Contrastive Learning for Image-Text Sentiment Analysis and Beyond },